Understanding Multistationarity of Fully Open Reaction Networks: Chemical reaction network theory

 Note that the reaction rate constants, the $k_i$s, are parameters for the ODE system and can only attain positive real values.
 On the other hand, the $x_i$s are variables and can have non-negative real values.

 \begin{definition} Let $\cN$ be a network with $\cS=\lbrace X_1,\dots,X_n\rbrace$.
 For a fixed value of the reaction rate constants, we say $x^\star=(x_1^\star,\dots,x_n^\star)\in\R_{\geq 0}^n$ is a \emph{steady state} if after substituting $x=x^\star$ in Equation~\eqref{eq:ODE_system} we get $\dot{x}=0$.
-The polynomials on the right hand side of Equation~\eqref{eq:ODE_system} are called the \emph{steady state polynomials}, and by \emph{steady state equations} we refer to the equations $f(x)=0$ where $f(x)$ are the steady state polynomials. \end{definition}
+The polynomials on the right hand side of Equation~\eqref{eq:ODE_system} are called the \emph{steady state polynomials}, with \emph{steady state equations} being those equations obtained by setting the steady state polynomials to zero. \end{definition}